TheSeamau5/elm-checkerboardgrid-tutorial/README.md

 # Checkerboard Grid Tutorial

 In this tutorial, we'll see how we can make a [checkerboard](https://en.wikipedia.org/wiki/Checkerboard) grid in Elm where each cell contains an independent, self-updating counter.

+![Image of Checkerboard Grid of Counters] (/checkerboard.png)

 The goal is to understand more about the [Elm Architecture](http://elm-lang.org/guide/architecture) by exploring container components and how to handle problems such as layout and update when dealing with nested components.

 You will learn a lot in this tutorial.
 Concretely, you will learn: